codefeedr/codefeedr/docs/core/buffers.md

-Between each plugin (PipelineObject) a buffer is added.
-These buffers are necessary to allow a directed acylic graph as pipeline where a plugin might read from multiple other plugins (using this buffer).
-Currently only a [Kafka](https://kafka.apache.org/) buffer is supported.
+Between each stage a buffer is added.
+These buffers are necessary to allow a directed acylic graph as pipeline where a plugin might read from multiple other stages (using this buffer).
+Currently [Kafka](https://kafka.apache.org/) and [RabbitMQ](https://www.rabbitmq.com/) are supported as buffers.
 ## KafkaBuffer
 ### Serialization
 Before data is send to the Kafka buffer it is serialized.
 Currently we offer two ways of serializing: [JSON](https://www.json.org/) and [Avro](https://avro.apache.org/).
 This can be configured through the buffer properties: `pipeline.setBufferProperty(KafkaBuffer.SERIALIZER, Serializer.AVRO)`.
 The default serializer is JSON.